DMVis/DMVis/documentation/utils/StyleUtils.md

 - `color`: The default colour for the primary elements of the visualisation.
 - `colorBorder`: The default border colour for the visualisation elements.
 - `focusColor`: The colour used for elements in focus (e.g., during interactions).
+- `selectionColor`: The colour used for selection boxes in visualisations (e.g. during brushing).

 ## Constructor